 A career as a songwriter is a rewarding and beautiful ride, with plenty of exciting projects to pursue.

-From scoring a soundtrack for the next big blockbuster, to penning a jingle for your local radio show, there are many directions a songwriter can travel.
-Before you can jump into your first big gig however, there are some important questions you should be thinking about.
+From scoring a soundtrack for the next big blockbuster to penning a jingle for your local radio show, there are many directions a songwriter can travel.
+Before you can jump into your first big gig, however, there are some important questions you should be thinking about.
 How will you market yourself?
 What skills do you need to stay competitive?
-We recently sat down with film composer, music producer, and RAC instructor Julian Cassia to ask for his thoughts on what fresh graduates should know when entering the songwriting industry.
-Julian has an extensive resume spanning credits in feature films (e.g. “The Traveller”), major brand ad campaigns (e.g. Canon, Netflix, Samsung), and his own work as Almost An Artist (e.g. “Mikalo” & “Paradox”, 2018).
+We sat down with film composer, music producer, and former RAC instructor Julian Cassia to ask for his thoughts on what fresh graduates should know when entering the songwriting industry.
+Julian has an extensive resume, with credits in feature films (e.g., The Traveller), major brand ad campaigns (e.g. Canon, Netflix, Samsung), and his own work as Almost An Artist (e.g. “Mikalo” & “Paradox”, 2018).

-How do songwriters earn their income?
+RAC: How do songwriters earn their income?

-Songwriters rely on a mixed bag of revenue streams:
+Julian: Songwriters rely on a mixed bag of revenue streams:

 - Performance royalties are accrued by your music being ‘performed.’
 If a cover band (or you yourself) plays your song in a public venue, that counts as performance royalties.
 Performance royalties can also come from sources like radio plays, Spotify (or other streaming services), satellite radio, TV shows, or movies.